bdwilliamson/vimp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version, I have:

-* Updated internal functions
+* Updated man pages to handle NOTEs in current CRAN checks

 ## Test environments
-* local windows-x86_64, R 4.3.1
+* local windows-x86_64, R 4.4.0
 * ubuntu 16.04.6 LTS (on travis-ci), R 4.0.2
 * windows server 2012 (on appveyor), R 4.3.1
 * R-hub windows-x86_64-devel (r-devel)